HawaiiTravel Guide

 Located a short distance from Maui, Molokini Crater is a great snorkelling and scuba diving destination.
 This partially submerged volcano crater rises from 100m below sea level to form an islet about 45 metres above the water surface at its highest peak.
 The waters around it are renowned for their clarity, and with around 250 species of fish calling it home, it's an important marine reserve.

 Located on the North Shore of Kauai, Na Pali Coast is a breathtaking mix of ocean views, rugged green mountains, and cascading waterfalls.
 This place holds special significance to Hawaiians and has been announced as a state wilderness park.
-Explore on foot and take on the challenging 18km Kalalau hiking trail (if you want a really active vacation), or access the Na Pali Coast by boat and kayak.
+Explore on foot and take on the challenging 18km Kalalau hiking trail (if you want a really active holiday), or access the Na Pali Coast by boat and kayak.

 Of all the experiences that symbolise and celebrate Hawaiian culture, luaus are the most renowned.
 Festive feasts bring together elements of Hawaiian and Polynesian tradition in a celebration that includes dance, custom, and authentic Hawaiian food cooked in a covered earth pit.
 You can enjoy a luau at destinations across the islands, but book early because the best can be sold out months in advance.